It took me a few years and a lot of tough lessons, but at 33 I have become a fairly efficient money manager.

 One other way I strive for financial independence is by keeping track of the amounts I save and then actually adding that money to a savings account.

 Getting a great deal is a step in the right direction, but if I just use the money I saved to buy something else, the savings aren’t really beneficial.

 By actually taking that saved money out of the budget and banking it for the future, I motivate myself to keep saving and build up my account more and more!

 There are so many little things that can be done to help a family move towards financial independence, from cooking meals at home instead of eating at restaurants to exchanging that monthly trip to the movies for a night of Netflix and homemade snacks instead.

-And all of these little changes result in savings that can build up bank accounts, pay off debt and help you achieve your financial goals.
+And all of these money saving tips result in savings that can build up bank accounts, pay off debt and help you achieve your financial goals.
 Give them a try and start working towards a more financially secure future!